-The 2019 IRP action plan is the culmination of the IRP process distilled down into actionable items.
-The items identify milestones to successfully position Idaho Power to provide reliable, affordable, and clean electric service to our customers into the future.
-The current regional electric market, regulatory environment, pace of technological change and Idaho Power's recently announced goal of 100 percent clean energy by 2045 makes the 2019 action plan especially germane.
+The 2019 IRP action plan is the culmination of the IRP process distilled into near-term actionable items.
+The action plan identifies key milestones to successfully position Idaho Power to provide reliable, economic and environmentally sound service to our customers into the future.
+The current regional electric market, regulatory environment, pace of technological change and Idaho Power's recently announced goal of 100 percent clean energy by 2045 make the 2019 action plan especially germane.

-The action plan associated with P14 is driven by its core resource actions through the mid-2020s.
+The action plan associated with the preferred portfolio is driven by its core resource actions through the mid-2020s.
 These core resource actions include:

-• 220 MW of added solar photovoltaic (PV) capacity (2022-2023)
+- 120 MW of added solar PV capacity (2022)

-- Exit from three coal-fired generating units by year-end 2022, and from two more coal-fired generating units (five total) by year-end 2026 - B2H on-line in 2026
+- Exit from three coal-fired generating units by year-end 2022 (including Valmy 1 at year-end 2019), and from five coal-fired generating units (total) by year-end 2026

+- B2H on-line in 2026

-P14 also is characterized by the following attributes:
+The preferred portfolio also is characterized by the following attributes: